baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 ## SubscribeToAccount

-Sends an account with the specified address, if there are any changes to the account.
+Sends touched accounts (affected by any operation in any way).

 ### Method